cardene777/dum-dum-dum/README.md

 This might seem to be too simple for now, but trading card games are a global phenomenon when built on well-designed game logic.

-[The TCG protocol on AO](./docs/doc.md) will serve as a framework to tap into with the multi-billion dollar market.
+[The TCG protocol on AO](./docs/doc.md) will serve as a framework to tap into the multi-billion dollar market.

 ## 📜 Docs